isadiewei/public/agile/agile.md

 Business people and developers must work together daily throughout the project.
+The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
 Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

-The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
+focusing on the sancticty of time, and the face to face personability, of a motivated individuals work,

 Working software is the primary measure of progress.